-A list of ‘tips and tricks’ to stay safe in Indian winters were churned out, during a casual WhatsApp group conversation for a dear friend (a first-timer to the Himalayas) to assist her in keeping herself safe in the Indian winter season.
+This consolidated list of ‘tips and tricks’ to stay safe in Indian winters was put-together, during a casual WhatsApp group conversation for a dear friend (a first-timer to the Himalayas) to assist her in keeping herself safe in the Indian winter season.

 Have an enjoyable Indian winter with these tips

-Along with these tips and suggestions to beat the Indian Winter blues and sail through an enjoyable Winter season, I have also put forth some book suggestions.
-You may want to read my book reviews of these books and then take a call!
+Along with these tips and suggestions to beat the Indian winter blues and sail through an enjoyable winter season, I have also put forth some book suggestions.
+You may want to read my reviews of these books and then take a call!

 After all, winters are incomplete without indulging in some cozy reading, isn’t it?